-The mechanism does three things at once:
+It buys three things at once:

-- Isolates programs from each other — one program’s virtual address maps to different physical memory than another’s.
+- Isolates programs from each other.
+One program’s virtual address maps to different physical memory than another’s.

 The basic idea